projectcalico/calico/_includes/content/ctl-binary-install.md

+## Install calicoctl as a binary on a single host

 1. Log into the host, open a terminal prompt, and navigate to the location where you want to install the binary.